PUBLIC INFORMATION BULLETIN

 ISSUED BY: Michael W. McCrary, Snohomish County Fire Marshal

-This burn ban will be in effect until further notice.
-If you live in Arlington, Brier, Darrington Edmonds, Everett, Granite Falls, Gold Bar, Index, Lynnwood, Marysville, Mill Creek, Mountlake Terrace, Monroe, Mukilteo, Snohomish, Stanwood or Sultan, please note that they are also participating in this burn ban, and these restrictions will apply within their incorporated boundaries as well.
+If you live in Arlington, Brier, Darrington, Edmonds, Everett, Granite Falls, Gold Bar, Index, Lynnwood, Marysville, Mill Creek, Mountlake Terrace, Monroe, Mukilteo, Snohomish, Stanwood or Sultan, please contact your local fire department for burn restrictions.
 For those residents living within the boundaries of another city or town not listed above, please check with your local fire department for current burning ban information.

 We continue to ask you to use caution at this time of year, and if you have any additional questions please contact your local fire agency.
 Please contact our Outdoor Burning Information Hotline at 425-388-3508 for updated information.